Animals > chordates > Branchiostoma

 Branchiostoma oral region

-The nerve cord is toward the animal's dorsal side, and it originally forms as a hollow tube.
-In this image, it appears as a large, pinkish area with dark dots in the center.
-See below for an enlarged view.
+- The nerve cord is toward the animal's dorsal side, and it originally forms as a hollow tube.
+In this cross section, it appears as a large, pinkish area with dark dots (ocelli) in the center.

 Branchiostoma pharynx region